Direct Loans: Offered by the federal government or a third-party lender, Direct Loans can be subsidized or unsubsidized.

 - Unsubsidized loans You are responsible for paying interest on this loan during all periods.
 Students may choose to pay interest while attending school so that it doesn’t increase the principal balance.

-The interest rate for undergraduate students whose subsidized or unsubsidized Stafford Loan is disbursed on or after July 1, 2016 through July 1, 2017 is fixed at 3.76%.
+The interest rate for undergraduate students whose subsidized or unsubsidized Direct Loan is disbursed on or after July 1, 2023 through July 1, 2024 is fixed at 5.50%.
+Any loan with a first disbursement date on or after October 1, 2020 and before Oct.
+1, 2023 has a loan fee of 1.057%.

 Each of these loan programs have a six-month grace period if a student drops below six credits (half-time) -- an important consideration when withdrawing from courses.
 If you withdraw and are enrolled in less than six credits, your grace period will begin.